numericalalgorithmsgroup/LAPACK_Examples/README.md

   * GNU Fortran compiler, gfortran
   * Intel Fortran compiler, ifort
   * PGI Fortran compiler, pgf90
+  * ARM Fortran compiler, armflang

-The example programs have been shown to work with all these compilers on a Linux operating system, and the first three also on Microsoft Windows.
+The example programs have been shown to work with all these compilers on various 64-bit GNU/Linux operating systems, and the first three also on 64-bit Microsoft Windows.

-# Example Program Result Differences
+# Example program result differences
 Small differences may show up between the "base" results and the results you get when you run the example programs.
 These can be because of small rounding differences either in the LAPACK library you're using, or because different compilers have subtle differences in the way that they print numbers (for example, in Fortran formatted output, some compilers print tiny negative numbers which round to zero when formatted as -0.0000 and other compilers print as 0.0000).
+Occasionally eigenvalues and eigenvectors may be produced in a different order.